PadsterH2012/Instructors/project_instructions/instruction_modules/module_lld_structure_creation.md

 - **USE INCREMENTAL FILE CREATION** to avoid "tool input too large" errors
 - **NO EXCEPTIONS**: If you plan 19 database LLD files, create all 19 files

+## 🚨 CRITICAL: SPECIFICATION FIDELITY REQUIREMENTS

+**MANDATORY IMPLEMENTATION DETAIL REQUIREMENT**:
+- **LLDs MUST contain sufficient detail for exact implementation** without agent interpretation
+- **SPECIFIC IMPLEMENTATION PATTERNS** must be defined, not left to agent choice
+- **EXACT TECHNOLOGY USAGE PATTERNS** and configurations must be specified
+- **ALL COMPONENT INTERFACES** must be completely defined with exact signatures
+- **COMPONENT INTERACTION PATTERNS** must be fully specified
+- **CODE STRUCTURE GUIDANCE** must be provided for faithful implementation
+- **CONFIGURATION SPECIFICATIONS** must be explicit and complete
+- **ERROR HANDLING PATTERNS** must be specified for each component
+- **DATA STRUCTURES** and their relationships must be completely defined
+- **BUSINESS LOGIC IMPLEMENTATION** approaches must be clearly specified

+**MANDATORY SPECIFICATION AUTHORITY ESTABLISHMENT**:
+- **LLDs ARE DEFINITIVE IMPLEMENTATION SPECIFICATIONS**, not suggestions
+- **ALL IMPLEMENTATION DECISIONS** must reference and follow LLD specifications
+- **AGENTS MUST FOLLOW SPECIFICATIONS**, not training defaults
+- **LLDs MUST BE COMPREHENSIVE** enough to minimize agent interpretation requirements
+- **IMPLEMENTATION VALIDATION FRAMEWORK** must be established for validating implementation against LLD specifications

 ## CRITICAL: Self-Referencing Documentation Rules

 **MANDATORY DOCUMENTATION REFERENCE REQUIREMENT**: